dojo/docs/quickstart/writingWidgets.rst

 .. code-block:: html

   <div>
-	<button dojoAttachEvent='onclick: increment'>press me</button>
+	<button data-dojo-attach-event='onclick: increment'>press me</button>
-	&nbsp;count: <span dojoAttachPoint='counter'>0</span>"
+	&nbsp;count: <span data-dojo-attach-point='counter'>0</span>"
   </div>

-dojoAttachPoint and dojoAttachEvent are documented in detail on the `dijit._Templated <dijit/_Templated>`_ page, but the important thing to note is that dojoAttachEvent sets up a listener for events on the DOM nodes, and dojoAttachPoint sets up a pointer to the DOM nodes.
+data-dojo-attach-point and data-dojo-attach-event are documented in detail on the `dijit._Templated <dijit/_Templated>`_ page, but the important thing to note is that data-dojo-attach-event sets up a listener for events on the DOM nodes, and data-dojo-attach-point sets up a pointer to the DOM nodes.

 So, putting that all together the source becomes: